xJREB/service-based-web-shop-v1/README.md

 This is the workspace for version 1 of the web shop.
 It consists of several RESTful Java services that communicate via HTTP requests.

+## Prerequisites

+- Make sure a [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) >=1.8 is installed and that the `JAVA_HOME` variable is set accordingly.
+- Make sure [Maven](https://maven.apache.org/download.cgi) >=3.5.0 is installed and `mvn` is available from the command line.
+- Make sure [Node.js](https://nodejs.org/en/download) >=8.0.0 is installed and that `npm` is available from the command line.
+- Install a Java IDE (recommended: [Eclipse](https://www.eclipse.org/downloads))
+- Install a Web IDE (recommended: [Visual Studio Code](https://code.visualstudio.com/download))
+- Install a modern web browser (recommended: [Mozilla Firefox](https://www.mozilla.org/en-US/firefox))

 ## Directory and Folder Structure

 Besides the `src` folder containing the code, there are four special folders in the root directory:

 - `docs`: This folder holds general documentation about the system, namely an architecture diagram of the initial state, another one for the final state, and a document that briefly describes each component in the system.
 - `exercises`: This folder holds the 3 concrete exercise descriptions that have to be performed on the system.
-- `exercise-validation`: This folder contains a small web application to check if the tasks have been successfully finished.
+- `exercise-validation`: This folder contains a small web application to check if the exercises have been successfully finished.
 - `scripts`: This folder holds 2 versions of scripts to build and run the components in the system, `.sh` files for Linux and `.bat` files for Windows.

 Moreover, every component in the system has a separate folder in this directory.
 Apart from the `WebUI`, they are all RESTful services, which is indicated by the `Srv` part of their folder name.
 Every Java service in this workspace is a Maven project and is defined via its `pom.xml` file.
 Maven commands like `mvn clean install` are used in the various files in the `scripts` folder to build the executable `.jar` file for each service.
 The details for this are documented in the `README.md` file of each service.

 ## RESTful Services Implementation

-The services use the [Dropwizard](http://www.dropwizard.io/1.3.1/docs/) Java framework to provide their RESTful HTTP APIs.
+The services use the [Dropwizard](http://www.dropwizard.io) Java framework to provide their RESTful HTTP APIs.
 They have two configuration files (`pom.xml` and `config.yml`) and all follow the same package structure:

 - `webshop.{serviceDomain}`
 The top-level package of the service that holds the `ServiceApplication` class which is the entrypoint and the `ServiceConfiguration` class that provides getters and setters for all custom parameters in the `config.yml` file.
 These two classes will not be modified during the exercises.